theheroesofolympus/theheroesofolympus.github.io/contactus.md

 ## For any queries contact admin : [kmitanubhav@gmail.com](mailto:kmitanubhav@gmail.com)

-### Instructions to join the kmit-anubhav organizations
+### Instructions to join the KMIT-Anubhav organization:
 Send your details to admin.
 You will soon be sent an invitation link via an email.
 ### Format of sending details:
 ```